 - Developing local capacity to engage Latino families in teen pregnancy prevention efforts

-- To date, the project has recruited and enrolled over 1,300 Latino families across the four cities.
+- The project recruited and enrolled over 1,300 Latino families across the four cities.